Cuttlefish (Credit Paul Naylor)

 A wonderful range of marine habitats are found here supporting all manner of marine life.

-This site has been designated for a wide range of habitats including rock and sand habitats and seagrass beds.
+This site was designated as a Marine Conservation Zone in 2014 for a wide range of habitats including rock and sand habitats and seagrass beds.
 It has also been designated to protect pink sea-fan, ocean quahog, sea-fan anemone and stalked jellyfish found in the area.

-Whitsand and Looe Bay MCZ is a large area stretching from Rame Head to Talland Bay including Looe Island Marine Nature Reserve.
+Whitsand and Looe Bay Marine Conservation Zone is a large area stretching from Rame Head to Talland Bay including Looe Island Marine Nature Reserve.
 The area has been recommended for its fantastic array of habitats.
 These include highly productive estuarine environments, seagrass beds, sheltered muddy environments and large subtidal sediment banks and reefs.